GutoL/tweets_downloader/README.md

 - **start_list**: List of start dates to retrieve the tweets.
 You can specify more than one interval.
 Example: ["2022-10-30 22:00:00"].
 - **end_list**: List of start dates to retrieve the tweets.
 You can specify more than one interval.
 This list must have the same size of start_list.
 Example["2022-10-30 23:59:00"].
 - **results_path**: The path where the tweets will be stored.
 Example: "tweets/".
+- **time_interval_break**: It is a variable that you can use to break the downloads of tweets.
+For instance, if you will download tweets by a period of one month, you can break this collection in days.
+Then the script will collect the tweets for each day, and save then in different files.
+You can break your tweets collection in minutes, hours, and days.
+Example: {"days":1}.
 - **language**: Language filter to download tweets.
 If you don't want to specify a language, set None or ''.
 Example: "pt".
 - **file_extension**: Extension of the output file where the tweets will be saved.
 Can be "csv" or "xlsx".
 Example: "csv".
+- **separator**: Delimiter used to create the CSV files.
+Example: ','.
 - **number_of_tweets_per_call**: Number of tweets that will be downloaded per API call.
 The maximum is 100.
 However, the script will download all tweets by the [paginator mechanism](https://developer.twitter.com/en/docs/twitter-api/pagination).
 Example: 100.
 - **academic_privilege**: This field defines if you have academic privilege (true or false).
 Example: true.